Orange and blue is the most common color combination in photography. Do you know why?

 You don’t have to use orange and blue for the entire surface of your image.
 You can keep the background neutral and use spots of color to create the contrast.

 Keep your composition in warm tones and add some bright blue details.
 These tiny details will make your image come to life.

-My favorite example is this ‘Draw Your Home’ series I made.
+My favourite example is this ‘Draw Your Home’ series I made.

 Another way is to shoot the orange and blue duet against a dark background.
 This way they can work together on equal terms.
 You don’t have to overdo it though.